This article contains affiliate links.

 I also like Trijicon ACOGs for low power fixed options.
 But at around $1000 give or take for a new one, they aren’t exactly designed for those just getting into the AR-15 world.
 Primary Arms’s SLx 1x Gen 2 prismatic also seems like a really worthy mention here as it is 1x magnification like a red dot but is better able to work with people who have astigmatism.

-The low power variable (LPVO) market ha been the hot ticket for several years now.
+The low power variable (LPVO) market has been the hot ticket for several years now.
 There are a lot of really good options here from many manufacturers, often coming in cheaper than an ACOG.
+The market evolves so quickly that it’s difficult to always have a current list of recommendations.

 As an aside, please make sure you zero your sights.
 I’ve come across a lot of people at training classes who just never bothered, and it showed